carrickcancloud/AWS-Polly/README.md

 1. Create a new branch.
 2. Make changes to the `speech.txt` file.
 3. Commit and push your changes and create a pull request to trigger the workflow.
 Review GitHub Actions to ensure the workflow runs successfully.
 4. Merge the pull request into the `main` branch to trigger the workflow.
-Review the Actions tab in your GitHub repository to see the status of the workflow.
+Review GitHub Actions to ensure the workflow runs successfully.

 ## Verify the Uploaded .mp3 Files